-Queen’s welcomes applications for the six-year undergraduate course in medicine, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
-We do not currently accept applications for the accelerated (graduate entry) course in medicine.
+Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
+We do not currently accept applications for the accelerated (graduate entry) Medicine course.

 The admissions process includes a rigorous, centralised shortlisting procedure, based in part on the biomedical admissions test (BMAT); shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
 One of these will be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
 Offers are made after careful consideration of all aspects of the application except college preference.
 As a consequence, it is quite common for an applicant to be offered a place at a college that was not their first choice.

 The Biomedical Sciences course provides a broad foundation in the first year, with courses covering cells, molecules, genes, brain, body, behaviour, mathematics and statistics.
 In the second year, students choose from a wide variety of options, covering aspects of psychology, neuroscience, physiology, genetics, developmental biology, pharmacology, cellular pathology and immunology.
-Students choose to graduate from the course with a BA degree either in Cell and Systems Biology or in Neuroscience.
-Students choosing Cell and Systems Biology will study themes from two of five specialised options (currently: Neuroscience; Molecular Medicine; Cardiovascular, Renal and Respiratory Biology; Infection and Immunity; Cellular Physiology and Pharmacology), whereas students electing for Neuroscience will select one or two from around twenty Psychology advanced courses to study alongside the specialised Neuroscience option.
+Students can choose to graduate after three years with a BA degree, which depending on the options chosen in the second and third years is either in Cell and Systems Biology, or in Neuroscience.
+The research-intensive fourth year leads to the award of a Master's degree (MBiomedSci).

 At Queen’s, undergraduates have two or three tutorials per week during the courses for the first BM (medical students) and Part I exam (Biomedical Sciences students).
 The tutorial teaching provided by the College covers a wide range of disciplines.
 During the Final Honour School courses, undergraduates often have tutorials outside the College with specialist tutors who are in many cases leaders in their respective fields of biomedical research.
-Lectures and practical classes are organised at the University level through the Medical Sciences Teaching Centre on South Parks Road.
+Lectures and practical classes operate in parallel with the tutorials and are organised at the University level through the Medical Sciences Teaching Centre on South Parks Road.

 During the clinical course students receive both tutorial and bedside teaching from the Clinical Tutors and Lecturers and from other clinicians with relevant expertise.
 This teaching runs in parallel with the extensive teaching programme provided by the clinical school.

-Shortlisted candidates are interviewed at two colleges within a 24-hour period in early December; for most candidates this will involve two interviews at Queen’s and two at another college.
-While the precise format varies, each will normally involve two or more interviewers and will address a published set of criteria, as detailed here for Medicine and here for Biomedical Sciences.
+Shortlisted candidates are interviewed at two colleges, usually within a 24-hour period in early December.
+While the precise format varies, each interview will normally involve two or more interviewers and will address a published set of criteria (see Medicine selection criteria and Biomedical Sciences selection criteria).
 We consider tutorial teaching to be an essential part of the learning experience at Oxford, so during the interview we often aim to recreate the feel of one of these small-group teaching sessions.
-Ability to engage in a discussion of medical or scientific issues, to appreciate different points of view and to process new information effectively will be more highly regarded than simple factual knowledge at this stage of the selection process.
-Attendance at interview in Oxford is compulsory for all shortlisted applicants for medicine, and is strongly encouraged for Biomedical Sciences applicants.
+Ability to engage in a discussion of medical or scientific issues, to appreciate different points of view and to process new information effectively will be more highly valued than simple factual knowledge at this stage of the selection process.